sergio11/zero_trace_hacking_tool/README.md

-# 🌐 **ZeroTrace**: Ethical Hacking & Search Engine Dorking Tool 🚀
+# 🌐 **ZeroTrace**: The Ultimate Ethical Hacking & Search Engine Dorking Tool 🔍🚀

+Welcome to **ZeroTrace**, your go-to tool for ethical hacking and advanced search engine dorking! ⚡

-**ZeroTrace** is an advanced ethical hacking tool designed to help cybersecurity professionals identify potential attack vectors across the World Wide Web.
-Using **Google Dorks**, powered by **open-source LLMs** such as **Llama3** via **Groq**, ZeroTrace transforms your search queries into optimized dorks, allowing you to uncover sensitive information that may be exposed due to misconfigurations or weak security practices.
+ZeroTrace is an innovative tool designed for **cybersecurity professionals** and **ethical hackers** 🛡️ to identify potential **attack vectors** 🌍 across the vast expanse of the **World Wide Web**.
+Whether you're performing reconnaissance on a target or conducting security research, ZeroTrace helps you uncover hidden and sensitive information 🔓 that may be exposed due to **misconfigurations** or **poor security practices**.
 🔒 **Disclaimer**: This tool is designed for educational and research purposes.
 Misuse of this tool could result in violation of laws and regulations.
 Please use responsibly.

 ## 🔍 **What is ZeroTrace?**